 The following is a quick review of eight record categories:

-Hiring records include ads and postings for open positions, resumes, job applications, pre-employment tests and reference checks.
-Records for hired employees should be filed in their personnel file.
+Hiring records include ads and postings for open positions, resumes, job applications, pre-employment tests, and reference checks.
+Records for hired employees should be filed in their personnel files.
 Documents for applicants not selected should still be kept in an applicant file.
 The employer is expected to know who they interviewed and why they hired the person.

 These documents should be kept for a minimum of 2 years after the position has been filled.